-In the popular imagination China has often been regarded as an ethnically, socially and politically homogenous society, an idea that the government in Beijing has been keen to perpetuate.
+In the popular imagination, China has often been regarded as an ethnically, socially, and politically homogenous society, an idea that the government in Beijing has been keen to perpetuate.

-Not least affected by this period of change are 20 million Muslims who live in China, many of whom find themselves very much at the centre of the countries economic future.
+Not least affected by this period of change is 20 million Muslims who live in China, many of whom find themselves very much at the center of the countries economic future.

-The influx of Muslim immigrants increased dramatically in the 13th and 14th centuries when the Mongol Dynasty installed many Islamic bureaucrats, soldiers and businessmen in favour of the indigenous Chinese population.
+The influx of Muslim immigrants increased dramatically in the 13th and 14th centuries when the Mongol Dynasty installed many Islamic bureaucrats, soldiers, and businessmen in favor of the indigenous Chinese population.

-However, over time the descendants of these early immigrants continued to be regarded as foreigners by other Chinese and now the Hui, as they are known, are recognized as the third largest national minority in China with a population in excess of 7 million people.
+However, over time the descendants of these early immigrants continued to be regarded as foreigners by other Chinese, and now the Hui, as they are known, are recognized as the third-largest national minority in China with a population in excess of 7 million people.

 Although the Hui can be found throughout China the remainder of the Muslim population, 13 million people divided into one Indo-European and eight Turkic groups, is found exclusively in the sprawling North West province of Xinjiang.